 Railroad accidents can lead to devastating injuries and life-altering consequences.
 They can also occur because of many factors, including operator error or inexperience, train malfunction, or neglect of the train’s maintenance.

 When we represent you, our team will need to build a case for liability on the part of the carrier or train operation company.
-A lawyer from Morelli Law Firm can help with:
+A railroad accident lawyer in Union City can help with:

 - Gathering evidence